halfer/ufw-vpn/README.md

     ufw allow out to 1.2.3.4 port 443

+You can then add the rules in the newly created script:

+    chmod u+x add-rules.sh && sudo add-rules.sh

 If you elect to create a delete script, the rules will look like so:

     ufw delete allow out to 1.2.3.4 port 443

+You can also create a differences script, so that when your VPN provider updates their set of tunnelling nodes, you can just update your rules, rather than zapping them all and adding them all again.
+The command for that looks like

+    ufw-vpn.php uk.myexamplevpn.net diff > diff-rules.sh
+    chmod u+x diff-rules && sudo diff-rules

 Notes
 -----